camptocamp/c2cgeoportal/doc/integrator/api.rst

 ==============

 Any c2cgeoportal application exposes a JavaScript API.
-This API can be used in third-party applications, like CMS applications.
+This API can be used in third-party applications, such as CMS applications.

-In the file ``geoportal/demo_geoportal/static-ngeo/api/api.css`` you have the API CSS.
+The API CSS is in the file ``geoportal/demo_geoportal/static-ngeo/api/api.css``.

-In the file ``geoportal/demo_geoportal/static-ngeo/api/index.js`` you can customize your API with:
+You can customize your API by editing the file ``geoportal/demo_geoportal/static-ngeo/api/index.js``:

 .. code:: JavaScript